Evan-Lab/DocRoadMap/Beta-test-plan.md

 The tests will focus on the following features:

-- Authentication: Secure login and logout.
+- **Authentication**: Secure login and logout.
-- Profile management: Access and modification of personal information.
+- **Profile management**: Access and modification of personal information.
-- User Dashboard/Home Page: An overview of guides tailored to common scenarios, the user's ongoing personal processes, and a clickable calendar for easy navigation.
+- **User Dashboard/Home Page**: An overview of guides tailored to common scenarios, the user's ongoing personal processes, and a clickable calendar for easy navigation.
-- Individual Approach: A comprehensive overview of all the steps in the process, where each step is clickable for more specific details.
+- **Individual Process**: A comprehensive overview of all the steps in the process, where each step is clickable for more specific details.
 There’s also a progress bar to help visualize how far along you are in the journey.
 Users can manually confirm each step to keep better track of their progress.
-- AI Chatbot: Help users with their inquiries about procedures and add personalized steps if needed.
+- **AI Chatbot**: Help users with their inquiries about procedures and add personalized steps if needed.
-- Chatbot Guide: This chatbot helps create a tailored approach by offering a selection of guides based on predefined questions and answers with the user.
+- **Chatbot Guide**: This chatbot helps create a tailored approach by offering a selection of guides based on predefined questions and answers with the user.
-- Web extension: The ability to enhance certain accessibility features of a webpage on predefined websites to better comply with WCAG/RGAA standards.
+- **Web extension**: The ability to enhance certain accessibility features of a webpage on predefined websites to better comply with WCAG/RGAA standards.
-- Mobile: The app may be able to adjust to certain personal accessibility settings of the user.
+- **Mobile**: The app may be able to adjust intern accessibility settings of the user.
-- Reminder: Notifications for deadlines related to ongoing tasks set by the user, along with an integrated calendar to provide an overview of important dates.
+- **Reminder**: Notifications for deadlines related to ongoing steps set by the user, along with an integrated calendar to provide an overview of important dates.

 ---